anza-xyz/agave/shred/README.md

 stand for was established before the shred was stored and nothing there is ever unwound, so replaying the cascade on the way out would pay for a signature check to learn what is already known.
 `from_blockstore` is generic over the state and materializes whichever one the reading code asks for, with no intermediate transitions.
+It stays typed in the kind: data and code shreds live in separate blockstore columns, so a read always knows which kind it asked for and `AnyShred` needs no door of its own.

-The cost of putting provenance in the type is that shreds which differ in it cannot share a collection, and one real path needs them to: blockstore insertion takes received and recovered shreds together. `forget_provenance` widens any shred to `Unspecified` for exactly that, and it grants nothing, which suits a path that neither admits, verifies nor resigns.
+The cost of putting provenance in the type is that shreds which differ in it cannot share a collection, and one real path needs them to: blockstore insert holds shreds that just arrived, shreds already stored and shreds rebuilt by erasure recovery, in one pipeline that only reads them.
+`forget_provenance` widens any shred to `Unspecified` for exactly that, and it grants nothing, which suits a path that neither verifies nor resigns.
+That path is also the one that needs the kind erased, so it is where the two erasures meet, and the only place that needs both.
 It is a one-way retag of a phantom parameter, free at runtime, and with no narrowing counterpart, so it cannot be used to walk a self-produced shred into the resign path.